ava-labs/avalanche-docs/docs/reference/avalanchego/p-chain/api.md

 ### `platform.getSubnet`

-Get information about the specified subnet.
+Get info about the Subnet.

 **Signature:**